2023 Ag Mechanics Rules

 1. All entries in this division will be subject to the general rules and eligibility of the Harvest Festival Livestock Show.
 If a conflict in rules exists, the special rules of this division will prevail.
 Each entry must be completed under the supervision of a supervising leader.

-2. Numbers will be assigned to all projects at time of check-in.
-Projects must be checked in between 4:00 and 8:00pm on Wednesday at the Fair Grounds Exhibit Building.
+2. Numbers will be assigned to all projects at the time of check-in.
+Projects must be checked in between 4:00 and 7:00pm on Wednesday, October 25, 2023, at the Maude Cobb Activity Center.

 4. Individual projects should be solely owned and all major construction steps completed by the individual.
 This does not prohibit assistance in holding for nailing or other minor help.
 Partnership projects will be allowed with a maximum of 4 students per project.